 They have been bred to work alongside humans, so they might be waiting for instructions from you.

-German Shepherds and Dobermann are bred to be protective dogs, so they also prefer to stay close by you.
+German Shepherds and Dobermann are bred to be protective dogs, so they prefer to stay close by you.

 How clingy is your dog?
 Comment on the post and let us know :)